zfsonlinux/zfs-auto-snapshot/README.zfs-auto-snapshot.txt

 Documentation for the service is contained in the manifest file, zfs-auto-snapshot.xml.

-As of version 0.9 there is a simple GUI that allows the user to configure which filesystems are to be included in the default canned SMF instances.
+Version 0.11 removes the simple GUI applications that were used to create manifests, or select which filesystems should be included in the canned instances.
+These are superceded by the time-slider-setup application.
-This GUI is installed in the GNOME menu under:

-	Administration -> Automatic Snapshots

-We also bundle a simple GUI application, which will query the user for the properties required, and will then build an instance manifest.
-This GUI is documented as part of the installation instructions below.

 INSTALLATION